KxSystems/docs/docs/basics/datatypes.md

 !!! note "Strings"

     There is no string datatype.
-The nearest equivalent to a string is a symbol, or a char vector.
-On this site, _string_ is a synonym for character vector.
+On this site, _string_ is a synonym for character vector (type 10h).
+In kdb, the nearest equivalent to an atomic string is the symbol.

 ### Temporal